hneth/riskyr/_app/about_riskyr.md

 #### B. User interface:

+-   update environment name and source (used in plots) when loading a data set
 -   add current colors to tabs of nf `tree`, contingency `table`, and mosaic plot.
 -   make current set of colors user customizable
 -   allow saving and exporting current parameters set (environments)